-Uber's 'Real-Time ID Check' system enables the ridehail company to check that a driver’s face matches what the company has on file in order to minimise fraud and increase security.
+Uber's 'Real-Time ID Check' system enables the ridehail company to check that a driver’s face matches what the company has on file in order to minimise fraud, increase security, and manage its workforce.

-Developed by Microsoft, Real-Time ID Check was rolled out by Uber in the US in 2016, India in 2017, the UK in 2020, as well as other markets.
+Developed by Microsoft, Real-Time ID Check was rolled out by Uber in the US in 2016, India in 2017, the UK in 2020, and other markets.

-Real-time ID Check ihas been praised as a quick, effective means of verifying driver identity.
-However, it has also suffered criticism for misidentifcations which sometimes result in loss of pay and jobs, racial bias, and privacy trangressions.
+Real-Time ID Check has been praised as a quick, effective means of verifying driver identity.
+However, it has also suffered criticism for misidentifications which can result in loss of pay and jobs, discrimination, and abuse of privacy.

-August 2018: CNBC reveals transgender drivers in the US are being kicked off the Uber app as it seemingly struggles with selfies of people gender transitioning.
+August 2018: CNBC revealed transgender drivers in the US were being kicked off the Uber app as it seemingly struggled with selfies of people gender transitioning.

-March 2021: A WIRED investigation reveals BAME couriers working for Uber Eats in the UK have been threatened with losing their jobs, had accounts frozen, or were permanently fired due to 'racist' software that is incapable of recognising their faces.
-In addition, the workers say they have little or no ability to appeal, and that those that were able to make their case were summarily rejected.
+March 2021: A WIRED investigation revealed BAME couriers working for Uber Eats in the UK had been threatened with losing their jobs, had accounts frozen, or were permanently fired due to 'racist' software that is incapable of recognising their faces.
+Workers said they had little or no ability to appeal, and that those that were able to make their case were summarily rejected.

-December 2022: The Technology Review reports that many Indian drivers are being locked out of their accounts lock-outs due to factors such as facial hair, shaved heads, changed haircuts, and scratches on their device cameras, costing them work and, in some instances, their jobs.
+December 2022: The Technology Review reported that many Indian drivers were being locked out of their accounts due to factors such as facial hair, shaved heads, changed haircuts, and scratches on their device cameras, costing them work and, in some instances, their jobs.

-December 2022: A judge rules that Uber drivers are permitted to proceed in a class action against Microsoft on the basis that it had failed to obtain proper consent to capture and store driver faceprints under the Illinois Biometric Information Privacy Act (BIPA).
+December 2022: A judge ruled that Uber drivers were permitted to proceed in a class action against Microsoft on the basis that it had failed to obtain proper consent to capture and store driver faceprints under the Illinois Biometric Information Privacy Act (BIPA).